 The gin is used to create a fancy candy corn cocktail for Halloween.
 It's paired with a sweet Moscato wine and a homemade citrus peel grenadine.
 While it's sweet and fun, it is certainly not your average gimmick-filled Halloween drink.Continue to 5 of 16 below.

 It may just surprise you as to how well a whiskey infusion can work out.
 The darker profile of the liquor is a great foundation for a variety of flavors, though you will need to test it regularly to ensure you get a good balance.

 Chocolate and whiskey are a natural pairing, and this recipe will show you how to pull it off.
 It infuses cocoa beans into Old Overholt Rye Whiskey for a few days before mixing up a cocktail inspired by the old-fashioned.

 We realize that some of you are dying to know how to make bacon-flavored whiskey.
 Technically, bacon whiskies (or vodkas) are not infusions, but whiskey that's "washed" with bacon fat.

 Whatever you call it, it's a whiskey and bacon lover's dream.
-The big fat Elvis shooter it's mixed into includes a homemade peanut butter amaretto as well.
+It's used in an interesting and tasty shooter that includes a homemade peanut butter amaretto as well.
 It sounds crazy, but it works.

 07 of 16